 Walks in 2022:

-Saturday 15th October, Blackford Pond to Swanston & back.
+Saturday 15th October, 2022, Blackford Pond to Swanston & back.
 This walk from Blackford Pond to Swanston and back was great fun!
 Thank you to Roddy for co-ordinating and leading it.

-Tuesday 4th October, 2022: ‘Roamin’ in the Gloamin’ by the Bonnie Banks o’ Braid‘ By Janet Hodgson, co-ordinator
+Tuesday 4th October, 2022: ‘Roamin’ in the Gloamin’ by the Bonnie Banks o’ Braid‘ By Janet Hodgson, walk co-ordinator

 A band of 5 walkers set off from one of the entrances to the Hermitage of Braid Nature Reserve around 6pm.
 Having been a very wet morning we were blessed by dry, mild and calm weather.
 The walk skirted Blackford Pond with the swans and cygnets resting, past the allotments uphill and down to the Braid Burn which was flowing quickly.
 We took a side path and came down by Hermitage House built in 1785 by architect Robert Burn (no Rabbie relation).
 Nearby we saw the Dovecot which once had about 2000 nest boxes to house the pigeons which were eaten by the family in the big hoose.
 The garden area just below it has been restored and is well worth a visit.